awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. Use the [https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html) command to retrieve the existing key policy, and then save the policy document to a file\.

-1. Open the policy document in your preferred text editor, add the `kms:ScheduleKeyDeletion` and `kms:CancelKeyDeletion` permissions to the policy statement that gives permissions to the key administrators \(for example, the policy statement with `"Sid": "Allow access for Key Administrators"`\), and save the file\.
+1. Open the policy document in your preferred text editor, add the `kms:ScheduleKeyDeletion` and `kms:CancelKeyDeletion` permissions to the policy statement that gives permissions to the key administrators \(for example, the policy statement with `"Sid": "Allow access for Key Administrators"`\)\.
+Then save the file\.
 The following example shows a policy statement with these two permissions:

    ```
    {